0xADE1A1DE/AssemblyLine/tools/README.md

 ### Set mov immediate to NASM

-1. `$ asmline --nasm-mov-imm path/to/file.asm` to ensure the generated machine code from `file.asm` matches nasm
+1. `$ asmline --nasm-mov-imm path/to/file.asm` to ensure the generated machine code from `path/to/file.asm` matches nasm
     ```
     --nasm-mov-imm
             Enables nasm-style mov-immediate register-size optimization.